 Figure 10.
-Generated current as a consequence of the mechanical vibration, function of the temperature.
+Generated current as a consequence of the mechanical vibration, function of temperature.

-As it can be observed, the analysis shows a temperature dependence of the generated current.
-The output current starts to increase at temperature values larger than 15 °C, which coincides with the melting point the IL used in the compound.
-Furthermore, for higher temperature values the current increases but adverse effects could be generated on the electrical contacts.
-For these reasons, the region between 15 °C and 45 °C represents an interesting operative range of the BC-based sensing element.
+As it can be observed, the analysis shows that the generated current is temperature dependent.
+The output current starts to increase at temperature values larger than 15 °C, which coincides with the melting point of the IL used in the compound.
+Furthermore, while higher temperature values increase the current, they could have adverse effects on the electrical contacts.
+For these reasons, the region between 15 °C and 45 °C represents an interesting operative range for the BC-based sensing element.

 The effect of the freezing temperature of the ionic liquids has been also investigated, as shown in Figure 11.

-The graph evinces that when the compound works at a temperature lower than the meting point of the IL, the output current is close to zero.
+The graph evinces that when the compound is used at a temperature lower than the meting point of the IL, the output current is close to zero.